Storms More Likely: expect several waves of rain and storms Thursday and Friday

 Clouds moving in from the west Wednesday kept the temperature down a little; they are also a visual sign of increasing moisture, and that means a better chance of rain and thunderstorms through the rest of this week.

-A few spotty storms Wednesday afternoon and evening fade away, but more widespread rain and storms begin early Thursday.
+Widespread rain and storms begin early Thursday.
 Expect a rainy and occasionally stormy day with some wet weather possible at almost any time.
 The lack of summer sunshine means it won’t get as hot: highs only around 81ºF.
+The Storm Prediction Center shows a ‘marginal’ risk of a few severe storms over Northwest Alabama and Middle Tennessee Thursday; however, scattered showers and storms early in the day could limit the risk for most of the Tennessee Valley region.

 Photo Gallery